Tuesday, January 31, 2012

 It's been a while since I posted something.
 Life's been busy, what can I say.

 I moved to an old farmhouse in the middle of nowhere on August 1st.
 One of the first things I noticed after moving was the presence of many more wild animals, compared to my previous place.
 The coyotes howl at night, deer are all over the place, woodchucks run across the path to the woods.
-Second thing I noticed was the absolute silence at night.
+Second thing I noticed was the absolute silence at night when the coyotes aren't howling.
 Third thing I noticed was a bad rash on my arms.
 I thought it was poison ivy, but it just got worse from there.
 Today my arms look as if I have the measles.

 The above picture was taken in my back yard.
 There are hundreds of apple trees on this huge property, the deer love them and so do I. Shortly after moving I started fencing in a large area, getting ready to plant vegetables next spring.